 The finishing touch – and quite possibly my favorite thing to do with a cake – involved smacking handfuls of mini chocolate chips onto the buttercream.
 Talk about a stress reliever!

 I didn’t get any photos of the slices since it’s a leeeetle impolite to cut into a birthday cake which isn’t your own but trust me here: this is an impressive cake.

-The cannoli filling is just perfect – rich, sweet, and creamy with mini chocolate chips studded throughout.
+The cannoli filling for this cake is just perfect!
+It’s rich, sweet, and creamy with mini chocolate chips studded throughout.
 And not only does the whipped vanilla buttercream frosting hold up really well to a windfall of chocolate chips, but it’s not overly sweet and complements the other cake components flawlessly.

 Dad TOTALLY flipped out over this cake, showing it off to everyone like a proud papa.
 And after he whiffed at blowing out the candles his first two tries (hello COPD), he happily sliced the first piece and then devoured it like it was his job.

 And basically?
 It when it’s your birthday cake, that IS your job!

 - 1 tsp pure vanilla extract

 - 2 sticks unsalted butter, at room temperature, plus extra for greasing pans